Starlink: Battle for Atlas Accessibility Report

 A full list of the official accessibility settings for the game can be found here.

 You can adjust the difficulty in the gameplay menu once you have started a playthrough, and you can adjust it at any time.
 During dogfights, timing and the precision of button presses is essential, especially on higher difficulties.
 You can disable friendly fire, and motion aiming is only supported on the Switch version.
 On the switch version, you can also remove button-mashing requirements, a feature not available on other versions.
 You can remap buttons only in the PC version.

 Much of the text throughout the game is quite small and cannot be adjusted.
 On top of this, much of it can be hard to read against the background, especially during space battles where your focus is primarily on the action.
 However, subtitles can be adjusted in size, and you can add a background behind them that makes them easier to read.

 There is only a speaker indicator available during gameplay, not cutscenes, so it isn't possible to fully play the game without sound.

-We've documented 2 accessibility features for Difficulty in Starlink: Battle for Atlas which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Starlink: Battle for Atlas which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.